- Supply chain segmentation is a method of inventory classification.

 Forecasts Being Generated at a Sufficient Level of Accuracy

-At the point where forecasts cannot be generated with a sufficient accuracy level, it no longer makes sense to forecast the item, and instead, it is recommended that the item is removed from the forecasting system and be managed purely with consumption logic in the ERP system.
+At the point where forecasts cannot be generated with a sufficient accuracy level, it no longer makes sense to forecast the item.
+Instead, it is recommended that the item is removed from the forecasting system and be managed purely with consumption logic in the ERP system.
 It is not always the case that these items should move towards consumptive logic, but it is often the case.
-This is an extremely rarely made recommendation, so I have this method thoroughly explained here.
+This is an exceptionally rarely made recommendation, so I have this method thoroughly explained here.

 When to Switch to Reorder Point Planning